 MATTHEW WOOLHOUSE, digital humanist and researcher

-* Nokia is the only smartphone that offers a music service without the need to sing in/up and Apple and Google rarely take part in University studies.
+* Nokia is the only smartphone that offers a music service without the need to sign in/up.

 Words by Lula Criado (Twitter @Lula_ClotMag)